TheGreatRaj/woc5.0-android-social_media_app-RajChauhan/README.md

 ## Support 💬

-For support, email `contact@example.com` or raise an issue on the GitHub repository.
+For support, email `202101053@daiict.ac.in` or raise an issue on the GitHub repository.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Screenshots 📸